Loleta Fyan: Legacy

-In her will, Fyan left many legacies: the Loleta Fyan Continuing Education Scholarship Fund, the Loleta Fyan Small & Rural Library Conference, the Fyan Community Leadership Award, and the ALA Loleta D. Fyan Grant all aim to encourage and support smaller libraries supporting rural communities, her lifelong passion.
+In her will, Fyan left money and scholarships to multiple different entities: the Loleta Fyan Continuing Education Scholarship Fund, the Loleta Fyan Small & Rural Library Conference, the Fyan Community Leadership Award, and the ALA Loleta D. Fyan Grant all meant to support smaller libraries in rural communities.

 The State Board in 1961 requested her resignation, the stated reason being that she was too old to hold the job.